Bendr-Dev/Florida-Poly-SE-Project/README.md

 Florida Poly SE Project
 ===============

 Group project for the Software Engineering course [SU A 2020_CEN4010.01 ENGR].
-A Sudoku main
+A Sudoku application

 ### Overview:
-* A simple Sudoku main that can be played.
+* A simple Sudoku application that can be played.

 ### How to use:
 * Coming soon